Gustavo Saba

-Gustavo Saba born July 24, 1979, is a rally driver from Paraguay who currently competes in the Codasur South American Rally Championship as well as the Argentine round of the World Rally Championship.
+Gustavo Saba (born July 24, 1979) is a rally driver from Paraguay.
+He has competed in the Codasur South American Rally Championship as well as the Argentine round of the World Rally Championship.
 He made his WRC debut during the 2012 Rally Argentina and at the 2015 rally scored his first ever WRC points.

-He is the most successful driver in the history of the Codasur South American Rally Championship having won the championship seven times between 2011 and 2022.
+Saba is the most successful driver in the history of the Codasur South American Rally Championship having won the championship seven times between 2011 and 2022.
+In October 2025, he won the Tranchaco Rally, also known as the Rally del Chaco event, in Paraguay.